How to Spot AI-Generated Images: Artifacts, Detection Methods & Defenses (2026)

 - Semantic artifacts.
 Sometimes the image looks fine pixel-by-pixel, but doesn't make sense as a scene.
 Vision-language models can catch these — a caption that doesn't match the visual content, or objects arranged in ways that don't occur naturally.

 For video deepfakes, there's a fifth dimension: temporal consistency.
 Detectors look for frame-to-frame glitches like lip sync drifting off audio, or subtle lighting jumps between consecutive frames.
+To see how these artifacts play out in real-world detection tests, read: Can AI Detectors Catch OpenAI's Latest Images?
+We Tested It.

 Want to try it?
 Drop any image into our free AI image detector — it analyzes pixel patterns and frequency artifacts in seconds.
 No signup, no data stored.
-For a walkthrough of what to look for visually, see our 5 practical checks guide.

 2. Disruption: Stopping AI-Generated Fakes Before They Exist